FlashSystems/tokio-fastcgi/README.md

 * Version 1.2.0\
   Fix bug #4: Under heavy load, FastCGI responses are not delivered correctly.
 This makes the FastCGI protocol fail and connections get dropped with various error messages.
 This release fixes this problem.
 The `tokio-fastcgi` library is now stable even under heavy load.

+* Version 1.3.0\
+  Two dependencies removed, whose functionality has been integrated into the standard library.
+The library remained unchanged, but the tests and examples have been revised.
+(Thanks to @linkmauve)\
+  Update to the dependency versions.